Stofbrew/endoflife/index.md

 <!----
 Accordion body
 ---->
-      <p> If emergency: contact the police or ambulance </p>
+      <p> You only need to contact the police or emergency services (dial 000) if the person has died unexpectedly, or outside of a hospital or care facility. </p>
-      <p> If you had organised for the death to happen at home, you will need to contact the person's treating doctor. </p>
+      <p> If you had organised for the person to die at your home, you will need to contact the person's treating doctor. </p>
-      <p> You will also need to deal with the MCCD </p>

 <!----
 Call to action